ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ### MFPAuthenticationListener interface

-Mobile Client Access Client SDK provides an Authentication Listener interface to implement custom authentication flows.Developer implementing Authentication Listener is expected to add three below methods that will be called in different phases of an authentication process.
+Mobile Client Access Client SDK provides an Authentication Listener interface to implement custom authentication flows.
+Developer implementing Authentication Listener is expected to add three below methods that will be called in different phases of an authentication process.

 | Method | Use |
 |:---|:---|